bondmcp/mcp/sdks/go/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the **LICENSE** (CLI/API only) file for details.
+This project is licensed under the MIT License - see the **LICENSE**  file for details.

 ## 🔗 Links